tbchhetri/VisualBasicProjects/README.md

 - Be sure to use meaningful names for all buttons and labels.
 - Write a program that computes the values for a book sale using an external classes using inheritance.

+# Commission Calculator l6

+- Be sure to include comments at the top of each procedure and at the top of the file.
+- Be sure to use meaningful names for all buttons and labels.

+- Use a one-dimensional array to solve the following problem: A company pays its sales people on a commission basis.
+The sales people receive $250 per week, plus 15% of their gross sales for the week.
+For example, a sales person who grosses $1,000 in sales in a week receives $250 plus 15% of $1,000, a total of $400.
+Write an app that determines how many of the sales people earned salaries in each of the following ranges $100-199, $200-299, $300-399, $400-499, $500-599, $600-699, $700-799, $800-899, $900-999, and over $999.

+- Allow the user to enter the sales for each employee in a text box.
+The user clicks the Calculate button to calculate the sales person's salary.

+# StreamReaders l7

+- Be sure to include comments at the top of each procedure and at the top of the file.
+- Be sure to use meaningful names for all buttons and labels.
+- Write a program to read in the delimited Sample Data file and determine which criteria to match.

+# BookSale App l8

+- Be sure to include comments at the top of each procedure and at the top of the file.
+- Be sure to use meaningful names for all buttons and labels.
+- Write a program that computes the values for a book sale using an external class.